Smoke tests

 To execute all smoke tests as a single unit:

-- Execute the Start smoke test task.
+- Select the task Start smoke test

 - If necessary, change the Runtime configuration.

-- Click Execute.
+- Select Execute.

 To re-run selected smoke test step(s):